Surbiton03/lol-esports-win-analysis/README.md

 The primary evaluation metric for this model is **Accuracy**, supported by the **F1-Score**.
 * **Accuracy:** This is a suitable baseline because the dataset is relatively balanced; top-tier professional teams like T1 generally have win rates that don't suffer from extreme class imbalance (e.g., they aren't winning 99% or 1% of the time).
 * **Why F1-Score over just Accuracy?** While Accuracy measures overall correctness, it can be misleading if a team has a significantly high win rate; a "naive" model could achieve high accuracy by simply predicting a "Win" for every game regardless of the features.
 I chose to include the **F1-Score** (the harmonic mean of Precision and Recall) as a more robust metric.
 Unlike simple Accuracy, the F1-Score ensures that the model is penalized for both False Positives (predicting a win when they actually lose) and False Negatives (predicting a loss when they actually win), ensuring the model is truly learning the nuances of the early game rather than just the team's historical win rate.

+## Baseline Model

+### Model Description
+For the baseline model, I built a **Logistic Regression** classifier within a `scikit-learn` Pipeline to predict our binary response variable, `result` (Win/Loss).

+### Features and Encoding
+The baseline model utilizes two initial features from the 10-minute mark.
+To prevent data leakage, all transformations were applied inside a column transformer pipeline before fitting the model.

+* **`side` (Nominal):** This categorical feature represents the map side T1 played on (Blue or Red).
+Because it is nominal (having no inherent mathematical order), I applied a `OneHotEncoder(drop='first')` to convert it into a binary numeric format (0 or 1) while avoiding the dummy variable trap.
+* **`golddiffat10` (Quantitative):** This continuous quantitative feature represents the gold difference at 10 minutes.
+As per the baseline requirements, I left this feature as-is using the `passthrough` command in the transformer.

+### Performance and Generalization
+To ensure the model can generalize to unseen data and isn't simply overfitting to the data it learned from, I performed a `train_test_split` and evaluated the model on both the training set and the held-out testing set.

+* **Training Accuracy:** 0.6510 (65.10%)
+* **Testing Accuracy:** 0.6316 (63.16%)
+* **Testing F1-Score:** 0.7407

+### Is this model "good"?
+At present, I consider this model **"adequate as a baseline, but not objectively good."** Because the Training Accuracy and Testing Accuracy are very close to each other, it proves that the model is successfully generalizing to unseen data without severe overfitting.
+An accuracy of ~63% means the model performs noticeably better than a random coin flip (50%), indicating that early gold leads and map side *do* hold predictive power.
+The F1-score of ~0.74 shows it is reasonably capable of balancing precision and recall when identifying wins.

+However, 63% accuracy is too low to be considered a highly reliable predictive tool in professional esports.
+Attempting to predict a highly complex match using only a single gold metric and map side ignores other massive early-game factors like objective control, experience leads, and champion scaling.
+To create a "good" model, we must introduce additional, engineered features.

+## Final Model

+### Method of Algorithm Selection
+My method for selecting the **Random Forest Classifier** algorithm was based on evaluating the limitations of the baseline Logistic Regression.
+The baseline assumed a perfectly linear relationship between early-game stats and final outcomes, which is insufficient for the highly complex, interactive nature of League of Legends.
+I selected an ensemble decision tree model because it is natively equipped to capture non-linear interactions and complex thresholds without severely overfitting to the noisy esports data.

+### Engineered Features and Data-Generating Rationale
+To improve the model, I introduced new features and applied specific transformations based on the actual mechanics of how League of Legends is played (the data-generating process):

+1. **Robust Transformation on `golddiffat10` (QuantileTransformer):** * **The Addition:** I applied a `QuantileTransformer` to map the 10-minute gold difference to a normal, Gaussian-like distribution.
+   * **The Rationale:** In standard gameplay, early gold swings are relatively small and predictable.
+However, occasionally a chaotic "Level 1 Invade" or early team fight goes horribly wrong, resulting in a massive, abnormal gold spike for one team.
+These extreme outliers can heavily skew a model's understanding of a "normal" game.
+This transformation mitigates the impact of those rare chaotic matches, forcing the data into a distribution where the model isn't overly punished by extreme, uncharacteristic games.
+2. **Standardizing `killsat10` (StandardScaler):** * **The Addition:** I incorporated the total kills at 10 minutes (`killsat10`) into the model and applied a `StandardScaler`.
+   * **The Rationale:** The raw count of kills in the early game is on a drastically different, much smaller scale (e.g., 0 to 5) compared to economic metrics like gold, XP, or CS differentials (which are in the hundreds or thousands).
+Because machine learning algorithms often weigh larger numbers more heavily, leaving kills unscaled might cause the model to ignore early map aggression entirely.
+Standardizing this feature ensures it has a mean of 0 and a variance of 1, allowing the model to properly weigh early kills alongside massive economic leads.

+### Method of Hyperparameter Selection
+To select the optimal hyperparameters for this new algorithm, my method was utilizing **`GridSearchCV`**.
+This allowed me to exhaustively test different combinations of parameters using 5-fold cross-validation (`cv=5`) to ensure the model wouldn't overfit to a specific subset of the training data.

+The Grid Search identified the following as the best performing hyperparameters:
+* **`max_depth`: 5** (Restricts the trees from growing too deep.
+A depth of 5 is the "sweet spot" that allows the model to learn complex patterns without perfectly memorizing the training data, effectively preventing overfitting.)
+* **`n_estimators`: 50** (Dictates that the "forest" is made of 50 individual decision trees.
+This provides enough models to reduce variance and create a stable consensus without adding unnecessary computational bloat.)

+### Final Model Performance and Conclusion
+After fitting the optimized Random Forest Pipeline with our newly engineered features, the model was evaluated on the **unseen testing set**.

+* **Baseline Testing Accuracy:** 0.6316 (63.16%)
+* **Final Testing Accuracy:** 0.6842 (68.42%)

+**Improvement:** The final model achieved an accuracy of **68.42%**, representing a solid **~5.2% absolute improvement** over the baseline model.
+Furthermore, looking at the classification report, the model is highly effective at identifying T1 victories (Recall: 0.85, F1-Score: 0.79 for the `True` class).

+By accounting for outliers with the Quantile Transformer, scaling the `killsat10` metric so early aggression is properly weighted, and utilizing a non-linear Random Forest algorithm, the final model is significantly better equipped to analyze the complex early-game state of a professional League of Legends match.

+## Fairness Analysis

+To ensure our final model does not possess a bias based on map placement, I conducted a fairness analysis to see if the model's predictive accuracy differs significantly depending on which side T1 plays on.

+### 1. Groups and Evaluation Metric
+* **Group X:** Matches where T1 played on the **Blue Side**.
+* **Group Y:** Matches where T1 played on the **Red Side**.
+* **Evaluation Metric:** Accuracy (Testing for Overall Parity).

+### 2. Hypotheses
+* **Null Hypothesis (H₀):** The model is fair.
+Its accuracy for Blue side games and Red side games is roughly the same, and any observed differences are purely due to random chance.
+* **Alternative Hypothesis (H₁):** The model is unfair.
+Its accuracy for Red side games is significantly different from its accuracy for Blue side games.

+### 3. Test Details
+* **Test Statistic:** The Absolute Difference in Accuracy between Blue side and Red side predictions ($| \text{Accuracy}_{\text{Blue}} - \text{Accuracy}_{\text{Red}} |$).
+* **Significance Level (α):** 0.05
+* **Method:** Permutation Test with 1,000 simulations shuffling the `side` labels.

+### 4. Results and Visualization
+The baseline metrics on our test set showed a **Blue Side Accuracy of 0.6316** and a **Red Side Accuracy of 0.7368**, resulting in an **Observed Absolute Difference of 0.1053**.

+<iframe
+  src="assets/fairness_test.html"
+  width="800"
+  height="600"
+  frameborder="0"></iframe>

+### 5. Conclusion
+The permutation test yielded a **p-value of 0.7440**.

+Because the p-value (0.7440) is significantly greater than our significance level (0.05), we **fail to reject the null hypothesis**.
+Visually, we can see in the distribution above that an accuracy difference of ~10.5% is extremely common just by random chance when shuffling the labels.
+Therefore, we can conclude that **our model is fair**.
+It achieves overall parity, meaning it does not predict significantly worse for T1 whether they are drafted on the Blue side or the Red side.